aayRJ23/MERN-Authentication-App/README.md

 ## Installation

 ### Client Installation:
-  cd client
+  - cd client
-  npm install
+  - npm install

 ### Server Installation:
-  cd server
+  - cd server
-  npm install
+  - npm install

 ### Running the Application
-  From the root directory:
+-From the root directory:

 **Client:**
-  cd client
+  - cd client
-  npm start
+  - npm start
-  This will start the React frontend on http://localhost:3000.
+  - This will start the React frontend on http://localhost:3000.

 **Api:**
-  cd server
+  - cd server
-  npm start
+  - npm start
-  This will start the Node.js backend on http://localhost:4000.
+  - This will start the Node.js backend on http://localhost:4000.

 ## Usage